 That’s because mechanical tension (which comes directly from the amount fo weight lifted) is an important driver for muscle growth.

 You risk training for months on end without getting bigger if you lift an insufficient amount of weight.

 So it’s important to ensure you’re lifting heavy.

-I recommend lifting at least 80% of your 1-rep max (can be found on Strength Level) and increasing to 85-90% as you get stronger.
+I recommend lifting at least 80% of your 1-rep max (which can be found on Strength Level) and increasing it to 85-90% as you get stronger.

 Here’s an example of that for the 5 main compound lifts:

 |Exercise||1-Rep Max (1RM)||80% 1RM||85% 1RM||90% 1RM|